krishmanoh2/mzdiag/README.md

 For some of the materializations, need a real-time source of time.
 I am using a simple shell script to write out to a file on disk and using that as a source to mz

+prechecks - these are run once after all the views are created.

 #